 The S40 also comes with a digital scorecard, will keep track of your handicap, and can be combined with the Garmin CT10 to keep track of your club stats automatically.

 Garmin Approach S40 Design

-What we look at with the design of a watch is how comfortable it was to wear and how user-friendly it was to use.
+What we look at with the design of a watch is how comfortable it is to wear and how user-friendly it is to use.
 Both are super important, especially if you don’t really like wearing watches, like myself.

 Even though I’m not the biggest fan of watches, the S40 was actually quite a bit more comfortable than most of its competitors.
 It was a little bit on the bulkier side but it was a lot better than the S20.
 If you wear watches often, it probably won’t be a big deal.